bestia-dev/mem2_server/README.md

 How to route the request to some function (filter).
 How to use #cfg to have different codes for linux and windows.
 How to start a command and get the output and parse it with regex.
-How to use env_logger to write to the screen and with nanoseconds.
+How to use env_logger to write to the screen and with nanoseconds and colors.
+How to parse cmdline parameters with defaults.

 ## References
 Rust